hmrc/lisa-frontend/README.md

 ## Requirements

-This service is written in [Scala 2.11](http://www.scala-lang.org/) and [Play 2.6](http://playframework.com/), so needs at least a [JRE 1.8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) to run.
+This service is written in [Scala 2.13](http://www.scala-lang.org/) and [Play 2.8](http://playframework.com/), and needs at least Java 11 to run.

 ## Authentication